intake/intake/docs/source/glossary.rst

         the data for security and monitoring purposes.
 The implementation of the server in Intake is accessible as the ``intake-server`` command, and acts as a reference: other implementations can easily be created for specific circumstances.

+    TTL
+        Time-to-live, how long before the give entity is considered to have expired.
+Usually in seconds.

     YAML
         A text-based format for expressing data with a dictionary (key-value) and list structure, with a limited